Bollitree Castle

-Bollitree Castle is an historic site on the edge of the village of Weston under Penyard, Herefordshire, England.
+Bollitree Castle is a historic site on the edge of the village of Weston under Penyard, Herefordshire, England.
 The site consists of Bollitree Castle farmhouse, two barns, a dovecote, a gate, and a series of mock castellated curtain walls from which the site takes its name.
 Bollitree Castle Farmhouse is a Grade II* listed building, one of the barns, which contains genuine medieval fragments, is listed at the highest grade, Grade I, while the other structures have their own Grade II listings.

 History

 There is architectural evidence of habitation at Bollitree Castle from medieval times.
 In the 15th century, the estate was owned by the Merryk family, (Note: There are many alternative spellings, including ap Meryk and Merrick) of whom the most notable member was Richard Amerike (c.
 1440–1503), a Bristol-based merchant whose name has been suggested as the origin of America although this is disputed.
 The castle farmhouse dates from c.1700.
 Later in the 18th century, the major transformation of the farmhouse and the wider site was undertaken.
 Local tradition suggests this was carried out by a Thomas Merrick, in pursuit of a Spanish woman whom he wanted to marry and who had indicated that she wished to live in a castle, but there is little documentary evidence for this.
 Historic England records the sham castle fortifications, but posits no suggestion as to their builder's motivations.

-Bollitree is owned by Richard Hammond, the television presenter, who bought the castle in 2012.
+Bollitree was owned by Richard Hammond, the television presenter, who bought the castle in 2012.
 (Note: Some sources mistakenly suggest that a previous owner of Bollitree Castle was the singer, Marc Bolan.
 Bolan in fact owned the Old Rectory, which stands to the south of Bollitree, on Rectory Lane.)
 In 2023, redevelopment plans submitted by Hammond were turned down by Herefordshire County Council following objections from the Georgian Group.
+After Hammond and his wife divorced, she retained possession of Bollitree, with Hammond moving firstly to rented accommodation, and subsequently to a house near Abergavenny, Wales.